 These clients originally came to us to remodel their kitchen.
 After seeing what was possible with a new home however, they decided they would rather sell their home and build new.
 Meadowlark helped them procure a special lot in a forested cul-de-sac that overlooked a steep ravine.
 Made to be their last home, one-floor living and an easy flow open floor plan were desired.

-The owners wanted a home that would “look like it grew out of the ground”.
+The owners wanted a home that would “look like it grew out of the ground.”
 Organic and earthy, the design should feature the beauty of the outdoors in every room.
 The home would have native prairie and forest views, but also needed a sheltered area to protect the owners’ more delicate and delectable plants from the local wildlife.
-The home was to have an open floor plan with a first floor master suite, while the walk-out basement contained extra bedrooms and hobby areas.
+The home was to have an open floor plan with a first floor master suite, while the basement contained extra living/sleeping space for visits from kids and grandkids.
 The home should be a model of sustainability.

 The best views were the the north and east but the southern sun needed to be captured to radiate throughout the house.
 The high ceilings and open floor plan made for a light and breezy feeling in the main living area, while the views of outside created a green backdrop.
 More intimate spaces in the home have lower ceilings to create a sense of peace and place.

 Geothermal energy would heat and cool the home.
 As the design unfolded, it became evident that the home would have a lot of corners and areas of differential ceiling heights.
 Efficiency of the home’s walls and roof, so critical to heating with geothermal energy, would be compromised unless we addressed heat loss by both convection and conduction.
 As the interior takes shape, we are beginning to address material selections.